embergen/embergen.github.io/content/post/2025-01-29-missing-data/index.md

 ### Dropping Observations

 We can use pandas' dropna() function to remove missing observations.
 We can specify a subset of features that we want to check for null values.
 This removes all rows with missing values in those columns.
+As a result, you wouldn't want to use this strategy indiscriminately.

 ```python
 df = df.dropna(subset=["feature1", "feature2", "feature3"])